-Peasants such as serfs lived in very simple and basic homes that were made from natural products wood (sticks and mud) that were available in the countryside, this technique of building was called ‘wattle and daub’.
+Peasants such as serfs lived in very simple and basic homes that were made from natural products wood (sticks and mud) that were available in the countryside, this technique of building was called the ‘wattle and daub’ system.

 This fire provided warmth and could be used for cooking and although the peasants reeked of smoke because only one hole in the roof acted as a chimney.

 using the wattle and daub building method for medieval house design allowed two-story medieval cottages to be built with the second floor being reached by a Ladder.